5 tips to save money this Christmas

 But remember to build up your savings again as soon as you can.

-4 Christmas saving
+4 Christmas saving all year round

 Ideally, we’d all start saving for Christmas in January and save regularly every month to December.

 Putting away €72 a month or €17 a week from January to December would build up a Christmas budget of €866 by the time sleigh bells are ringing.